M2219/ACNMR/README.md

 ---
 ## Robot
-Hunter V2 is specifically developed to excel in low-speed autonomous driving scenarios.
+The system is testing on Hunter V2 which is specifically developed to excel in low-speed autonomous driving scenarios.
 It is equipped with front-wheel Ackerman steering and rocker suspension, enabling it to effectively navigate obstacles encountered on its path.
 * User manual (check this direct [link](https://global.agilex.ai/pages/download-manual))
 ![Hunter V2](./imgs/robot.png)